5 Ways to Create Kid Choices, Independence, and Fill Their Emotional Power Cup

 The Power Cup is just as important to parenting as the Attention Cup

-When these two cups are full it makes things like conflict, teaching, and daily life with kids easier, happier, and more fun!
+When these two cups are full for your family it will make things like conflict, teaching, and daily life with kids easier, happier, and more fun!
 Just remember the 5 Ways to Fill that Power Cup!